murtoncal/Compositional-Data-Analysis-CoDA-/README.md

 ## Data Analysis

-The data for this project can be seen below, where Sand + Silt + Clay == 100.
+The data for this project can be seen below, where the percentiles Sand + Silt + Clay == 100.

 <p align="center">
 <img src="/images/CoDA_data.png" width="800" align="center"/>
 </p>

 ### Exploratory

 ### Linear Models